 Kharani camel is found in the desert ecosystem of the Chaghai Kharan desert ecological zone.
-Kharani camel is one of the important camel breed, well adapted to desert ecosystem and play pivotal role in the socioeconomic and socio-cultural life of the pastoral people of that region.
+Kharani camel is one of the important camel breed, well adapted to desert ecosystem and play a pivotal role in the socio-economic and socio-cultural life of the pastoral people of that region.
 The breed has very deep roots in the culture of the Baloch tribes.

 Production systems and socioeconomic importance

-The majority of the herds of camel are owned by nomadic and smi-nomadic herders.
+The majority of the herds of camel are owned by nomadic and semi-nomadic herders.
 In winter time the nomadic and semi-nomadic owners migrate towards the east, up to Bolan area of the province.
 After the rainy season of moon soon in July and August, abundant vegetation is available there.
-The small stockers are mostly sedentary owners provide supplementation in the winter season because of the low or even no vegetation availability in the region.
+The small farmers are mostly sedentary owners provide supplementation in the winter season because of the low or even no vegetation availability in the region.

 Population size and trend